cosmos/gosec/README.md

-# gosec - Golang Security Checker
+# gosec - Golang Security Checker for the CosmosSDK

+This is a fork of the popular `gosec` tool with some new rules targetting the Cosmos-SDK.

+See the [docs](/rules/sdk) for the Cosmos-SDK specific rules.

 Inspects source code for security problems by scanning the Go AST.